Viking Rosella ferry Review and Specifications

 - In order to avoid air pollution, don't start the engine until instructed.

-The ship operator Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
-Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Grace, Mariella, Rosella, XPRS.
+The shipowner Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
+Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Glory (2021), Grace, Mariella, Rosella, XPRS.